Best hybrid cars 2023

 Lexus NX 350h

-The new Lexus NX is a very luxurious, high-quality compact SUV that is offered in 350h hybrid and 450h+ plug-in hybrid guises.
+The Lexus NX is a very luxurious, high-quality compact SUV that is offered in 350h hybrid and 450h+ plug-in hybrid guises.
 The 350h hybrid is more than £5,000 cheaper, and should still save fuel and cut CO2 emissions in everyday driving thanks to advanced hybrid tech.
-The rest of the new NX is also a treat; the cabin is comfortable and features one of the most impressive infotainment systems on the market, while Lexus refinement and comfort are second to none.
+The rest of the latest NX is also a treat; the cabin is comfortable and features one of the most impressive infotainment systems on the market, while Lexus refinement and comfort are second to none.
 The previous NX hybrid was well-liked by owners and we expect more of the same here.

 What is a self-charging hybrid?